curvegrid/go-ethereum-wiki/Mobile-Clients:-Libraries-and-In-Process-Ethereum-Nodes.md

 #### Known quirks

  * Many constructors (those that would throw exceptions) are of the form `Geth.newXXX()`, instead of simply the Java style `new XXX()` This is an upstream limitation of the [gomobile](https://github.com/golang/mobile) project, one which is currently being worked on to resolve.
+ * There are zero documentations attached to the Java library methods.
+This too is a limitation of the [gomobile](https://github.com/golang/mobile) project.
+We will try to propose a fix upstream to make our docs from the Go codebase available in Java.